KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

 **Problems**
 With cellular technology, multiple reasons for failed transmissions can arise.
 The cellular technology-based KELLER devices (GSM/ARC1/ADT1) can handle a few failed transmissions by automatically resending the missing data.
 In LoRaWAN a 100% reliability is not given by protocol design.
-Failed transmissions will not be repeated automatically.
+Failed transmissions will not be resending automatically.
 Nevertheless, missing *five* transmissions is considered worthy of alarm.

 ### Common causes
 - The sending device
-    - has no battery power left
+  + has no battery power left
-    - battery is not plugged in
+  + battery is not plugged in
-    - device antenna is not plugged in
+  + device antenna is not plugged in
-    - has communication problems
+  + has communication problems
     - because of heavy rain
     - because it is underwater
     - because the cellular antenna is not reacting (cell antenna stopped sending the needed frequency, cell antenna is updating or broken, ...)
     - because the LoRaWAN gateway is not reacting (power-off, antenna broken, ...)
-    - electronics/sensors/level-probes are damaged
+  + electronics/sensors/level-probes are damaged
-    - has an invalid SIM card
+  + has an invalid SIM card

 - The FTP/Mail server is not reachable